emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

 .. note::
-   If you are using a NGINX reverse proxy in front of Cortex, be aware that it doesn't distinguish between text data and a file upload.
-So, you should also set the `client_max_body_size` parameter in your NGINX server configuration to the highest value among the two: file upload and text size as defined in Cortex `application.conf` file.
+   If you are using a NGINX reverse proxy in front of Energy SOAR Automation, be aware that it doesn't distinguish between text data and a file upload.
+So, you should also set the `client_max_body_size` parameter in your NGINX server configuration to the highest value among the two: file upload and text size as defined in Energy SOAR Automation `application.conf` file.

 HTTPS
 ^^^^^

-Enable HTTPS directly on Cortex is not supported anymore.
-You must install a reverse proxy in front of Cortex.
+Enable HTTPS directly on Energy SOAR Automation is not supported anymore.
+You must install a reverse proxy in front of Energy SOAR Automation.
 Below an example of NGINX configuration:

 .. code-block::

     server {
         listen 443 ssl;
-        server_name cortex.example.com;
+        server_name automation.example.com;

-        ssl_certificate         ssl/cortex_cert.pem;
+        ssl_certificate         ssl/energysoar-automation_cert.pem;
-        ssl_certificate_key     ssl/cortex_key.pem;
+        ssl_certificate_key     ssl/energysoar-automation_key.pem;

         proxy_connect_timeout   600;
         proxy_send_timeout      600;